EduardGomezEscandell/SudokuSolver/README.md

 The best way is to create a class derived form the `Solver` class for a simple solver, or from `RecursiveSolver` if you want to have your solver use others.
 A method `IterateOnce` will have to be overridden, this is where the logic takes place.
 Method `GetDescription` should return a one-line description of your solver.

 Then you'll have to go to `source/python_bindings.cpp` and add it.
 Then, go to `source/recursivesolver.cpp` and add your solver to the list in the `ChooseSolver` function, if you want recursive solvers to be able to use yours.
+To compile, add your solver file to the list in `source/CMakeLists.txt`.
 Finally, you can create some tests in `tests/tests.py`.

 ## Goals